 Aristocrats live in extravagance, wearing silver and gold trinkets commonly ornamented with large gems to complement their elegant garments.
 The description for the ornate Ring of Avarice even notes that it is a symbol of wealth and debauchery in the sense of prodigality — they have plenty to spend.
 The ex-noblewoman notes that she has collected a fair number of items due to being the wife of nobility.
 These include fresh and old spices — a common luxury good for the wealthy in medieval Europe — as well as a rapier.
 We can acquire another such rapier in Latria’s sardonically-named Prison of Hope or by picking a noble background, which fits with the thrusting weapon’s popular use in aristocratic duels in Renaissance Europe.
 This is reinforced by almost all thrusting weapons being acquired in Latria, including its prisoners dropping estocs — such edgeless blades are practically synonymous with highborn status.
 She also sells the lotus of nobility, who have become known for wearing due to the beauty of the red flower.
 Unlike most just trying to survive as peasants, the nobility can afford to care about aesthetics.
 That doesn’t mean that their exorbitant lives are without concern.

 You are an ordinary human, yes?
 From where do you hail?
 Ah, I shall not pry.
 Apart from that, might you purchase my collection?
-Despite how I look, I was originally the wife of nobility.
+Despite how I look, I was originally a noble’s wife.
 I have lined up a fair number of things.

 Elegant ornaments that probably decorate elegant attire.
-It was surely worn by a daughter of nobility.
+It was surely worn by a noble’s daughter.

 Is it because it is an extraordinarily expensive item?
 It boosts the amount of souls gained defeating enemies.